petelove666/Responsive-Tabs/README.md

 1.3 More efficient selectors, some clearer variable naming
 1.4 Removed necessity for an initially active tab to be set within the markup
-1.5 Removed need for heading and panel classes to be added manually to markup
+1.5 Removed need for heading and panel classes to be added manually to markup 1.6 Converted CSS to use BEM syntax and made minor css improvements

 Key features
 ============